jnozzi/cocoadev.com/markdown/CCDMessageDistributer.md

 ----

-We should put together some numbers comparing e.g. performance between General/LSTrampoline, General/BSTrampoline, and this.
+We should put together some numbers comparing e.g. performance between LSTrampoline, BSTrampoline, and this.

-The numbers would be mostly for my own benefit in deciding whether to continue using General/LSTrampoline (now General/CXLTrampoline) or to move to General/CCDMessageDistributor.
-(Probably I'll stick with the CXL one cos of the GPL, but I'm impressed with the whole combine/reverse-combine thing, and I know I'd not have thought to package specific HOM operations as objects in General/MediatorPattern.)
+The numbers would be mostly for my own benefit in deciding whether to continue using LSTrampoline (now CXLTrampoline) or to move to CCDMessageDistributor.
+(Probably I'll stick with the CXL one cos of the GPL, but I'm impressed with the whole combine/reverse-combine thing, and I know I'd not have thought to package specific HOM operations as objects in MediatorPattern.)

--- General/RobRix
+-- RobRix

 Yeah I should have put up a comparison already.
 I do think that it was presumptious of me to use the CCD prefix for cocoadev.
 In fact thinking about it, that's more likely to cause a namespace conflict than anything else.
 And who decides what goes under CCD?
 So maybe I should move it yet again : ( and engage brain before clicking mouse next time.

-We could do a quick, time-based comparison using the test routines, but I'm pretty sure General/CCDMessageDistributer will come off worse, because of the extra message unraveling involved, and probably come off slightly worse memory wise because of the extra objects created.
+We could do a quick, time-based comparison using the test routines, but I'm pretty sure CCDMessageDistributer will come off worse, because of the extra message unraveling involved, and probably come off slightly worse memory wise because of the extra objects created.
 But these are constant and O(1) complexity differences, so for me, I don't worry, I buy a better machine.
-The point about General/CCDMessageDistributer is it should be easy to extend with new HOM operations.  -- General/MikeAmy
+The point about CCDMessageDistributer is it should be easy to extend with new HOM operations.  -- MikeAmy

-*My expectation would be that the numbers would read slightly in favour of [BL]General/STrampoline, but like you, I don't worry; it's just a matter of 'fast enough'-- in (for instance) General/LodeStone, I use HOM (a lot) in the generating of bezier patches, so there are potentially thousands of message-sends to said patch when I change it.
-Right now, it's fast enough; as long as it's fast enough with *General/MessageDistributor too, there's no problem for me in changing.*
+*My expectation would be that the numbers would read slightly in favour of [BL]STrampoline, but like you, I don't worry; it's just a matter of 'fast enough'-- in (for instance) LodeStone, I use HOM (a lot) in the generating of bezier patches, so there are potentially thousands of message-sends to said patch when I change it.
+Right now, it's fast enough; as long as it's fast enough with *MessageDistributor too, there's no problem for me in changing.*

 ----